Fokker D.VII: Operators

-Survivors
+Surviving aircraft

 Reproductions

 Many modern D.VII reproductions have been built.
 Most flyable examples are powered by 7.2 litre (440 cu. in.)
 American Ranger, or 9.2 litre (560 cu. in.) displacement British Gipsy Queen inverted-six cylinder inline engines, both of which are substantially smaller in displacement than either the Mercedes or BMW engines that powered wartime D.VIIs.
 A few flying reproductions, such as the one at New York State's Old Rhinebeck Aerodrome, are equipped with original Mercedes D.IIIa engines.